Vepryk, Kyiv Oblast

 Vepryk (Веприк) is a selo in Ukraine, in Fastiv Raion of Kyiv Oblast.
 It belongs to Fastiv urban hromada, one of the hromadas of Ukraine.

 The village has a population of 1,053.
 It is famous for being the place where Ukrainian composer Kyrylo Stetsenko died.
 His house is a currently a museum, and there is monument on his grave.

+In the 19th century, a Jewish colony was founded in the village of Vepryk, an exemplary one for Jewish farmers.